OK, let’s write and publish a heckin’ good blog post.

 One thing I’m mindful of when writing a blog post these days is outbound links.

 There are many different types of link-building outreach you can do for your blog posts- from Skyscraper Technique to Uber Skyscraper to Link Roundups to Resource Outreach, etc. But, one that I always do, no matter the content, is Mention Outreach.

 Mention Outreach is when you have external links in your published post, and then you reach out to the websites that you mention in your post, letting them know you mentioned them, and try to get a backlink or a share of your post.

-Postaga is a free link-building outreach tool that helps your content get more links and shares with AI-assisted, automated outreach campaigns.
+Postaga is a link-building outreach tool that helps your content get more links and shares with AI-assisted, automated outreach campaigns.
 With Postaga, you can choose an outreach campaign type, enter in your blog post URL, find contacts to share your post with, and build links, in just a few minutes.
 You can try Postaga here.